 This is supported by Education Queensland’s suite of curriculum units which have been developed from the Australian Curriculum.

-The curriculum is delivered through the areas of English, Mathematics, Science, Humanities, technology, the arts, health and physical education.
+The curriculum is delivered through the areas of English, Mathematics, Science, History and Social Sciences, Technology, The Arts, Health and Physical Education.

 In addition to the above subjects:

 - Japanese is taught in Years 4, 5 and 6 students receive tuition in basic Japanese.

 There is a consistent approach to the delivery of curriculum based on our school pedagogical framework and curriculum, assessment and reporting framework.
 This framework ensures consistency of curriculum within year levels and continuity of delivery across the year levels.